Sun Li (actress): Career

+2001–2010: Early work and breakthrough

 Sun first entered show business by participating in 2001's Star Search, held by Singapore's MediaCorp.
 She reached the finals and earned the praise of judge Andy Lau.
 Following the competition, Sun joined Hairun Media as their first flagship artist.

 In 2003, author and TV producer Hai Yan selected her for the female lead in the television series Goddess of Mercy.
 Sun received overwhelmingly positive feedback from audiences for her portrayal of An Xin, and rose to fame in China as one of the most promising young actresses.

 In 2006, Sun won the Best Newcomer award at the 28th Hundred Flowers Awards for her performance in Huo Yuanjia co-starring Jet Li.
 She then starred alongside Huang Xiaoming in Shanghai Bund (2007), a mainland remake of the 1980 television series The Bund.

 Sun starred in Gordon Chan's horror-adventure film Painted Skin (2008), and was nominated for the Best Supporting Actress award for her performance as a young and inexperienced demon hunter at numerous award ceremonies.
 The same year, she starred in Gao Xixi's military-romance drama Tian Mi Mi.
 The series was chosen by the Chinese Radio & Television Association as one of the Top Ten television series of the year.